pact-foundation/docs.pact.io/website/docs/faq/question_archive.md

 Some less commonly, but no less importantly, asked questions.

-## What if I can't run my provider application locally for pact verification?
+## What if I can't run my provider application locally for Pact verification?

 Pact is designed assuming that the verification step can be run locally, stubbing any external dependencies, **before** deploying to an environment.
 This is part of the "shift left" philosophy of Pact, which aims to provide feedback on integration compatiblity as early as possible in the development lifecycle.
 It aims to prevent breaking changes ever being merged or deployed to a test or production environment.
 If you cannnot run your application locally, and hence cannot run the Pact verification step without using a deployed application, then you are negating many of the benefits (eg. focus, isolation, speed) of using Pact in the first place.